 Bug hotels are an essential addition to any garden, and particularly a children’s garden.
-There are really two reasons to build a bug hotel.
-One is to attract and house beneficial insects so that they are available to work in the garden as biological pest control, the other is to have a place for children to compassionately relocate garden pests, like slugs and snails.
-There’s no one way to build a bug hotel, so I’ve collected some great examples from around the web, along with my own experiences, to inspire your insect inquiries and habitat building.
+There are really only two reasons to build them.
+One is to attract and house beneficial insects so that they are available to work in the garden as biological pest control, the other is to have an actionable way for children to compassionately relocate garden pests, like slugs and snails.

 Bug Hotels To Attract Beneficial Bugs

 Ladybugs have a life span of approximately one year.
 If you can attract ladybugs to your garden in the summer, they’ll reproduce and hibernate in your garden over the winter.
 Once their hibernation is over, they’ll wake up hungry and ready to consume 50 or more aphids per day while laying eggs for the next generation of aphid eaters.
-In our garden, I often find ladybugs hibernating in the leaf mulch, but they are known to prefer narrow tubing of various widths to hibernate within.
-Bamboo and other hollow woody stems are ideal.

 The Preschool Toolbox has a fun ladybug house craft that you can make with kids to house ladybugs.